What is a Kitchen Island?

 Store your wine collection out of the way by adding a wine rack or under-counter wine fridge to your island.
 Make sure that the wine is kept far away from the oven to limit damage to your collection!

 8. Integrated Microwave and Bar Fridge

-The height of the island is perfect for an under counter microwave or bar fridge – which works great especially if you have kids!
+The height of the island is perfect for an under-counter microwave or drinks fridge – which works great especially if you have kids!
 Designing kitchens with kids in mind may be tricky at first, but it is worth the extra effort.

 9. Pull-out Benches and Work Surface